Arendal (town): History

 During the German invasion of Norway on 9 April 1940, Arendal was captured by the German torpedo boat Greif.

 Today, the town has small boat manufacturing, mechanical industry, electronics industry, as well as one of the world's largest silicon carbide refining plants.

 Municipal history

 The town of Arendal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1875, a small area with 22 inhabitants was transferred from the town to the neighbouring municipality of Østre Moland and another small area with 52 residents was transferred to the neighbouring municipality of Øyestad.
+On 1 January 1875, a small area with 22 inhabitants was transferred from the town to the neighbouring Østre Moland Municipality and another small area with 52 residents was transferred to the neighbouring Øiestad Municipality.

-On 1 January 1902, the rural municipality of Barbu (population: 6,787) was merged into the town of Arendal.
-In 1944, a small area of Moland with a population of 21 inhabitants was transferred to Arendal as well.
-On 1 January 1992, the town was vastly expanded.
-The neighbouring rural municipalities of Hisøy (pop: 4,026), Moland (pop: 8,148), Tromøy (pop: 4,711), and Øyestad (pop: 8,679) were all merged with the town of Arendal which had a population of 12,478, bringing the total population of the new municipality of Arendal to 38,042.
+On 1 January 1902, the rural Barbu Municipality (population: 6,787) was merged into Arendal Municipality.
+In 1944, a small area of Moland Municipality with a population of 21 inhabitants was transferred to Arendal as well.
+On 1 January 1992, Arendal Municipality was vastly expanded when the neighbouring rural municipalities of Hisøy (pop: 4,026), Moland (pop: 8,148), Tromøy (pop: 4,711), and Øyestad (pop: 8,679) were all merged with the town of Arendal which had a population of 12,478, bringing the total population of the Arendal Municipality to 38,042.